sedlak477/Botalot.js/README.md

 IdoiaBot is a bot for [Discord](https://discordapp.com/).

 ## Development
-IdoiaBot is a side project for me to get familiar with Node.js, it's under development and may have bugs.
-I'm constantly trying new stuff so don't expect the code to stay like it is now.
+IdoiaBot is a side project to get familiar with Node.js, it's under development and may have bugs.
+I'm constantly trying out new stuff so expect the code to change alot.
 If you have any recommendation how I could improve my code tell me!
-I'm always open for any suggestions you might have! :smile:
+I'm always happy to hear any suggestions you might have!

 ## Usage
-If you are using IdoiaBot as a module it goes a bit like this:
+If you are using IdoiaBot as a [Node.js](https://nodejs.org/) module try this:
 ```javascript
 const Bot = require("idoiabot.js").Bot;